 Unexplained gifts/new possessions – these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs.

-Increased absence from school.
+Children who go missing for periods of time or regularly come home late

+Children who regularly miss school or education or do not take part in education

-Change in friendships/relationships with others/groups.
+Change in friendships/relationships with others/groups

+Children who associate with other young people involved in exploitation

+Children who suffer from changes in emotional well-being

-Significant decline in performance.
+Significant decline in performance

-Signs of self-harm/significant change in wellbeing.
+Signs of self-harm/significant change in wellbeing

-Signs of assault/unexplained injuries.
+Signs of assault/unexplained injuries

+Mental Health

+All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are aware of how children’s experiences, can impact on their mental health, behaviour and education.

+Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.

 Online Safety

-It is recognised by Kemsing Primary SchoolKemsing Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school.
-Kemsing Primary School
+It is recognised by Kemsing Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school/college.
+Kemsing Primary School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate.

-The DSL has overall responsibility for online safeguarding within the school.

-Kemsing Primary Kemsing Primary School identifies that the issues can be broadly categorised into three areas of risk:
+Kemsing Primary School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:

-content: being exposed to illegal, inappropriate or harmful material
+content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views;

-contact: being subjected to harmful online interaction with other users
+contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and

-conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying.

-The DSL and leadership team have read annex C regarding schoolOnline Safety within ‘Keeping Children Safe in Education’ 2019.
+The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff.

+uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems.

+All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place.

-Kemsing PSchoolKemsing Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2019 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the school community.
+Kemsing Primary School recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
+In accordance with KCSIE 2020 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the community.

-Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy, Acceptable Use Policy and Image Use Policywhich can be found on the shared area
+Further information reading the specific approaches relating to this can be found in our mobile technology, social media, acceptable use and image use policies which can be found on the website etc.